 You can leave the L G P S at any time by giving your council notice in writing.
 An election to opt out becomes effective from the end of the payment period during which you gave notification, unless your notification specifies a later date.
 You are recommended to obtain advice before opting out of the L G P S.

 If you opt out, the same options are available to you as detailed in the section on Leaving the Scheme before retirement.
-The main difference is that deferred benefits cannot be paid until you have ceased to be an eligible councillor or, if earlier, age 75).
+The main difference is that deferred benefits cannot be paid until you have ceased to be an eligible councillor or, if earlier, age 75.

 Can I re-join the L G P S at a later date?